 So, is platooning trailers the future of trucking?
 “Volvo Trucks North America and parcel carrier FedEx Corp. demonstrated on June 27 a platooning system with three twin trucks on a stretch of Route 540 in North Carolina, one of 10 test sites for driverless cars designated in 2017 by the U.S. Department of Transportation.” — Volvo and FedEx team for live platooning.
 So, is this the future?
 It just may be.

-Okay, I wrote about platooning three years ago (A Train of Trailers in the Center Lane), but I didn’t know it was happening in the states.
+Okay, in 2015 I wrote about platooning, (A Train of Trailers in the Center Lane), but I didn’t know it was happening in the states.
 Wow.

 What is Platooning?